SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 You can keep your current adverting setup.
 We're compatible with AdSense, DoubleClick and Criteo, to name a few.

 == Changelog ==

+= v1.4.0 =

+* Improved the installation and activation notice.
+* Improved the French translation.
+* Misc.
+UI improvements.
+* Significant refactoring of internal functions.

 = 1.3.3 =